SAP-archive/lumira-extension-da-sample/README.md

 The backend is created with Java, and reads the query parameters that you input in the user interface.
 It then fetches the data, converts the data to a CSV file, and imports the data into Lumira.
 For import, the backend also supplies JSON metadata to classify your data into measures and dimensions.

-To get started, check out the "Sample Extension" and "Debugging" walkthroughs:
+To get started, check out the "Sample Extension" (code in this repo) and "Debugging" walkthroughs:

 ### [Sample Extension](./Docs/walkthrough/sample-da.md)
 ### [Debugging](./Docs/walkthrough/debugging.md)

-Then, learn more about building your own extension by following the Twitter extension example tutorial:
+Then, learn more about building your own extension using this sample, by following the Twitter extension example tutorial:

 ### [Building Data Access Extensions](https://github.com/denzalereese/lumira-extension-da-twitter)